zenstackhq/zenstack-docs/docs/guides/authentication/lucia.md

 }
 ```

-The data field names and types in `session` model must exactly match the ones in the above.
+The data field names and types in the `session` model must exactly match the ones in the above.
 While you can change the model names, the relation name in the session model (`Session.user`) must be the camel-case version of the user model name.
 For example, if the user model was named `AuthUser`, the relation must be named `Session.authUser`.

 ## Prisma adapter